SkyWalker-2001/Clover/README.md

 - **Power-ups:** Collect 2D power-ups with a simple tap to enhance your UFO's capabilities and increase your score.
 - **High Scores:** Compete with friends or other players worldwide for the highest scores on the mobile 2D leaderboard.

+## Installation

+To embark on your intergalactic 2D adventure, follow these installation steps:

+1. Visit the [App Store/Google Play Store] on your mobile device.
+2. Search for "UFO Game: Surviving Asteroid Belt."
+3. Tap "Download" to install the 2D game on your device.

 Make sure your device meets the [2D game system requirements], and you have a stable internet connection to download the game.